jcervas/teaching/2024-2025/class-cmu-84-355/syllabus.md

 | 2020 | Sophie Peirano   |

 4.  **Data Problem Sets:**
+    Organize and analyze data.
 Create compelling data visualizations (charts, graphs, interactive maps) that illustrate an aspect of the electoral process.
 These will often cover multiple time periods to establish a time series, focusing on themes like demographic shifts, geographic voting patterns, or changes in political alignment over time.
 These will typically be done in-class and are not scheduled in advance.
 You will be permitted to complete the work in subsequent days after class.
 (Work individually or in teams of up to three persons.)
 They will be graded on a completion basis (complete/incomplete).

 5.  **Data Analysis Projects:**
     Select two topics from the class syllabus (e.g., voter turnout,